As an Amazon Associate I earn from qualifying purchases made on our website. In addition, we have many other affiliates offers on the site.

 There are some extra benefits to being off the ground, like the fact that you don’t need a groundsheet nor the ability to get wet in a severe rainstorm by runoff.

-This can also help you stay up from the bigger ground-based animals like snakes, mice, and other rodents.
+This can also help you stay away from bigger ground-based animals like snakes, mice, and other rodents.

 This can help you stay dryer and less exposed to wet ground, insects, or other small critters that could be sharing the same space.